AndyMc3000/lawn-genie-ci-milestone-4/README.md

    * Boots
    * Gloves

-> - [x] NICE TO HAVE # 1 - “The store must give users the option to subscribe to an email mailing list.
-Marketing/promotional emails can then be sent to users based on topics such as; tips and tricks from gardening professionals and lawn care specialists, new product infromation, and special offers."
-> - [x] NICE TO HAVE # 2 - “The store must have a blog section where users can read articles and get information about lawn care and maintenance etc. A secure interface to add, update, and delete blog posts must be availableprovided to the business owners."
-> - [x] NICE TO HAVE # 3 - "The store contact page must have a Google map with a branded marker on it showing the location of the business office."

 #### User Stories ####
 > - [x] “I want to learn to immediately understand the overall concept of what the website offers when I land on the homepage, i.e. the online sale of lawn care equipment and associated products.”
 > - [x] “I want to be able to access all product categories from every page.”